DevGrow/devgrow.github.io/_posts/2010-06-21-scalability-for-web-designers.markdown

 - web design
 ---

 A scalable website is one that can handle growth with grace and dignity.
 Adobe refers to scalability as  "a Web server's ability to maintain a site's availability, reliability, and performance as the amount of simultaneous Web traffic, or load, hitting the Web server increases."
-While the bulk of the work is developmental and server-side, web designers can also take steps to ensure your website is capable of handling growth.<!-- more -->
+While the bulk of the work is developmental and server-side, web designers can also take steps to ensure your website is capable of handling growth.